 You can prebook your tickets for the Choco Story in Brussels here.

 If you’re looking for things to do in Brussels with kids you may also be interested in my post on things to do in Brussels with kids.

-Make sure you pin for later if your planning a trip to Brussels with kids.
+Make sure you pin for later if you’re planning a trip to Choco-Story Brussels.